 TIFF and JPEG files are probably “archival” for the indefinite future.
 They’re in standard formats, and billions of those files already exist.
 It is therefore sensible to convert the raw files of images you want to keep, and then save them in those formats.
 Conversely, the formats of raw files are proprietary, undocumented, and tied to the cameras that create them.
 You can count on them becoming rapidly obsolete, which means the continued ability to read them is unknown.
-(Adobe’s DNG is an attempt to address this problem with a standard for raw files.
+(Adobe’s DNG is an attempt to address this problem with a standard for raw files, and free software to convert proprietary raw files to the DNG format.
 But its future is no more certain than the camera-specific formats it purports to replace.)

-The main point of all this technical discussion is that raw files are most useful when you plan to adjust or manipulate your digital photos in Photoshop or a similar program.
+What you should take away from all this technical discussion is that raw files are most useful when you intend to adjust or manipulate your digital photos in Photoshop or a similar program.
 The extra information in raw files allows a lot more latitude for adjustment of exposure and color balance, and may give you more color and detail in the picture.

 But there still may be times to consider switching your camera to “raw.”
 Those situations include: